 We seek applicants who have a sound clinical and scientific knowledge base from their academic program, strong basic skills in assessment, intervention, and consultation skills, and the personal characteristics necessary to function well in our internship setting.
-Our selection criteria are based on a "goodness–of–fit" with our scientist-practitioner model, and we look for interns whose training goals match the training that we offer.
+Our selection criteria are based on a "goodness–of–fit" with our scientist-scholar-practitioner model, and we look for interns whose training goals match the training that we offer.

-We prefer interns from university-based programs but consider candidates from free-standing programs as well.
+We prefer interns from APA-accredited university-based programs but may consider candidates from free-standing programs as well.

 Note: The selection process may include information gained from internet searches of applicants' names.

 In-person interviews are required of all applicants who make the final selection round.
 In-person interviews are arranged with individual sites and typically involve at least two interviews with training staff and a brief tour of at least one facility.
 One of the interviews will involve discussing a clinical vignette presented by staff.